limebit/medmodels/docs/user_guide/02_medrecord.md

 :::{dropdown} Methods used in the snippet

 - [`nodes()`](medmodels.medrecord.medrecord.MedRecord.nodes){target="_blank"} : Lists the node indices in the MedRecord instance.
-- [`node[]`](medmodels.medrecord.medrecord.MedRecord.node){target="_blank"} : Provides access to node attributes within the MedRecord instance via an indexer.
+- [`node[]`](medmodels.medrecord.medrecord.MedRecord.node){target="_blank"} : Provides access to node information within the MedRecord instance via an indexer, returning a dictionary with node indices as keys and node attributes as values.
 - [`groups()`](medmodels.medrecord.medrecord.MedRecord.groups){target="_blank"} : Lists the groups in the MedRecord instance.
-- [`nodes_in_group()`](medmodels.medrecord.medrecord.MedRecord.nodes_in_group){target="_blank"} : Retrieves the node indices associated with the specified group/s in the MedRecord.
+- [`nodes_in_group()`](medmodels.medrecord.medrecord.MedRecord.nodes_in_group){target="_blank"} : Retrieves the node indices associated with the specified group(s) in the MedRecord.
 :::

 The MedRecord can be queried in very advanced ways in order to find very specific nodes based on time, relations, neighbors or other.
-These advanced querying methods are covered in one of the next sections of the user guide.
+These advanced querying methods are covered in one of the next sections of the user guide, [Query Engine](02b_query_engine.md).

 ## Full example Code